NomadShen/fpga_based_attack/README.md

 2. (Optional) To collect the traces from the FPGA, load the bitstream file to the Nexys 4 DDR board and open the ChipScope in the hardware manager.
 Run the TCL scripts in the "tcl" folder.
 First, run the gen_plaintext.tcl to generate plaintexts.
 Then, run the wr_command.tcl for preparation.
 Finally, run all the other scripts to collect traces for profiling and attacking.
 This step may take several hours to obtain all the traces.

-Or you can use the provided traces in ".\data".
+Or you can use the provided traces.
 You can download fpga_based_attack.zip from
 > https://drive.google.com/drive/folders/18efDK6ManaElS_Ahr0QNvv-5PAdb2wmJ?usp=drive_link

-Unzip this file and put all the traces in to the "data" folder.
+Unzip the file and put all the traces into the "data" folder.

-3. Run "python anaylze_trace.py" and "python analyze_trace_halfgate.py" in the python folder to analyze the collected traces.
+3. Run "python anaylze_trace.py" and "python analyze_trace_halfgate.py" in the "python" folder to analyze the collected traces.